 Scoop Every Day

 Keeping my yard poop-free each and every day is super important.
-I use a small plastic bathroom-sized trash can lined with a plastic grocery bag and a Flexrake Jumbo Jaws Scoop to keep poop out of my yard.
+I use a small plastic bathroom-sized trash can lined with a plastic grocery bag and a Petmate-Clean Response Claw Scoop to keep poop out of my yard.
 I scoop once or twice a day depending on how many dogs are at my house.
 I prefer to scoop after doggy breakfast and dinner, right after everyone has gone outside to do their business.

 Scooping the poop right away every day has a couple of benefits.
 First, flies don’t have a chance to land on the poop and lay eggs.
 And second, dogs like to run around and play with each other right after they poop, and I don’t want them to step in the fresh pile they just dropped!

 After scooping the yard, I end up with a bag full of poop.
 It is then important to double-bag this poop before putting it in my big outside garbage can.
-I love using my Flexrake Jumbo Jaws Scoop because I get to keep my hands clean and far away from all of the poop.
-I simply rinse out my garbage can and rinse off my Flexrake with the backyard hose after I scoop, and then clean them with bleach every few weeks.
+I love using my Petmate Scoop because I get to keep my hands clean and far away from all of the poop.
+I simply rinse out my garbage can and rinse off my pooper scooper with the backyard hose after I scoop, and then clean them with bleach every few weeks.

 Perfume for My Yard

 About once a week, after I scoop my yard, I also like to give it an extra fresh smell.
-NaturVet Yard Odor Eliminator spray is awesome.
+NaturVet Yard Odor Eliminator is awesome.
 It has a nice scent, not a really strong or chemically smell.
-I simply hook-up the bottle with the clean-smelling concentrated solution directly to my water hose, and then the water mixes with the concentrated solution while I spray it over my entire yard, even on my fences and lawn furniture.
+I simply mix the clean-smelling concentrated solution with my gallon water spray bottle and hook up directly to my water hose, and then I spray it over my entire yard, even on my fences and lawn furniture.
 It also works on gravel and concrete!
 It’s fast, easy and not messy in the least.
 My yard smells nice afterward…not like I’m trying to cover up a bad smell, but just fresh.
 I think it’s a great product!

 Trap Those Pesky Flies